What is a Gopher? 10 Fun Facts & How to Get Rid of Them

 Picture this: you’re enjoying a warm summer day, admiring your perfectly manicured lawn, when suddenly—oh no!
 You spot an unsightly mound of dirt disrupting your yard’s perfection.
-It appears that you may have a pest problem, but who’s the culprit?
-It could be moles, raccoons, gophers, or another type of burrowing critter.
+You may have a pest problem, but who’s the culprit?
+It could be moles, raccoons, gophers, or a burrowing critter.
 Most likely, gophers cause the mounds in your yard, and infestations of these pests can result in costly damage and annoying underground tunnels throughout your environment.

 But before jumping to conclusions, it’s essential to understand what you’re dealing with.
 Gophers are more than just a nuisance—they’re a specific type of burrowing rodent that can wreak havoc on your landscape.
-To help you better understand these troublesome creatures, we’ve compiled answers to the top 4 most commonly asked questions about gophers and how to get rid of them.
+To help you better understand these troublesome creatures, we’ve compiled a list of 10 facts about gophers and how to get rid of them.
 From their behavior to how to manage an infestation, this guide will give you the insights you need to identify these animals correctly and keep them off your land!

 What is a Gopher?